orfeon/DataflowTemplates/README.md

 ### SpannerToText

+SpannerToText's remarkable feature is that user can specify sql to extract record as template parameter.
+Because of template parameter, user can extract record flexibly using template such as daily differential backup from Spanner.

 SpannerToText support json and csv format, and support partition query and single query.
 These settings must be reflected as different template pipeline.

 You can deploy each template pipeline with parameters '--type' and '--single'.

-Parameter '--type' should be set 'json' or 'csv'. (default is 'json') Parameter '--single' should be set true or false. (default is false)
+Parameter '--type' should be set 'json' or 'csv' (default is 'json').
+Parameter '--single' should be set true or false (default is false).

 | Parameter       | Type   | Description                                      |
 |-----------------|--------|--------------------------------------------------|